MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-basic-concepts.md

 ## Activator creation workflow

 A typical Activator workflow involves many of these concepts.
 One common workflow starts with creating a new empty activator in a workspace and using ***Get events*** to connect to an eventstream.
-From that eventstream you create objects and properties.
+From that eventstream, you create objects and properties.
 Then you build a rule based on those objects and properties.
 For example: email me if the temperature of the package becomes greater than 60 degrees.
 To create a rule on that object, the designer sets conditions, parameters, and aggregations that tell Activator when to trigger and what actions to take when triggered.
-For example: send an email, create a Fabric item, start a Power Automate action.
-Another common workflow is to start from the Eventstream itself.
-From there you add an Activator destination, and create the new activator from there.
+For example: send an email, create a Fabric item, or start a Power Automate action.
+Another common workflow is to start from the eventstream itself.
+From the eventstream you add an Activator destination and create the new activator.
 Once the activator is created, open that activator and create the objects and properties.

 ![A basic Real-Time Intelligence Activator workflow chart.](media/end-user-basic-concepts/activator-workflow.png)

 ## Workspaces

 As with all Fabric workloads, you can begin using Fabric Activator by creating an item in a Fabric workspace.
 Fabric Activator’s items are called *activators.* Workspaces are places to collaborate with colleagues on specific content.
 Workspaces hold collections of dashboards, reports, eventstreams, activators, and more.
 When a workspace owner gives you access to a workspace, they also give you view or edit permissions to the content in that workspace.
-This includes giving you access to view or edit the activator rules in that workspace.
+This access includes giving you permissions to view or edit the activator rules in that workspace.

 Everyone also has a **My workspace**. **My workspace** is your personal sandbox where you create content for yourself.